AntoineSavage/pizzascript/README.md

 ### Defining custom structs

-The *function explicit context* can be used to define and create custom structs.
+The *macro explicit context* can be used to define and create custom structs.
 This allows the implementation of features like:
 - validating mandatory fields
 - setting default values for optional fields

-Functions like `'defstruct` and `'struct` (see section about custom structs) will read and update key `"__CUSTOM_STRUCTS_`, which contains the types, fields, etc, of structs that are defined in the current context
+Operations like `'defstruct` and `'struct` (see section about custom structs) will read and update key `"__CUSTOM_STRUCTS_`, which contains the types, fields, etc, of structs that are defined in the current context

 ### Performing I/O

-The *function explicit context* can be used to open, read and write files.
+The *macro explicit context* can be used to open, read and write files.
 This allows the implementation of features like:
 - read and write to the console
 - read and write to disk
 - send and receive data over the network

-Assume a function invokation `F` that receives an explicit context.
-Once `F` finishes, the interpreter will search the resulting explicit context for the key `'__REQUEST_IO__`.
+Assume a macro invokation `M` that receives an explicit context.
+Once `M` finishes, the interpreter will search the resulting explicit context for the key `'__REQUEST_IO__`.
 If found, the interpreter will do the following:
 - analyze the associated value for the type of I/O to perform.
 Ex:
   - for writing `"Hello World"` to the console, the value could be: `['std_out, "Hello World!"]`
   - for reading from the console, the value could be: `'std_in`